 Daniel Lord Smail is professor of History at Harvard University, where he works on the history and anthropology of Mediterranean societies between 1100 and 1600 and on deep human history.
 Smail's work in deep history and neurohistory has addressed some of the methodological and theoretical underpinnings of these approaches to the human past.
 His most recent article in this vein asks whether there is a history of the practice of compulsive hoarding.
 His books include The Consumption of Justice: Emotions, Publicity, and Legal Culture in Marseille, 1264-1423 (2003); On Deep History and the Brain (2008), and, with Andrew Shryock and others, Deep History: The Architecture of Past and Present (2011).
 As a 2015-2016 Neubauer Collegium Visiting Fellow, Smail collaborated with Emily Osborn and Fredrik Albritton Jonsson on the project Deep History.

 Professor Mark Solms is Director of Neuropsychology at the University of Cape Town.
 He is a member of the British, American and South African Psychoanalytical Associations.
 He has many awards and honours, including the Sigourney Prize and Honorary Fellowship of the American College of Psychiatrists.
 He has published over 300 articles and six books, one of which (The Brain and the Inner World) was translated into 13 languages.
 His selected works were published last year under the title The Feeling Brain.
-He is editor and translator of the forthcoming Revised Standard Edition of the Complete Psychological Works of Sigmund Freud (24 vols) and Complete Neuroscientific Works of Sigmund Freud (4 vols).
-While at the University of Chicago, he is teaching a course on ‘Freud: Found in Translation’ and completing the proof-reading and indexing of the Revised Standard Edition.
+He is editor and translator of the forthcoming Revised Standard Edition of the Complete Psychological Works of Sigmund Freud (24 vols.) and Complete Neuroscientific Works of Sigmund Freud (4 vols).
+While at the University of Chicago, he taught a course on "Freud: Found in Translation" and finalized work on the Revised Standard Edition.

 Professor of ancient World History and director of the Institute of Afrasian History and Philology, School of History & Culture, Sichuan University, Chengdu, China; 2015-2016 Neubauer Collegium Visiting Fellow